3D Scanning for Digital Manufacturing* (24 Hours)

-reconstructed, this results in a 3D model in digital format such as stl or stp file.
-The acquired 3D data can be
+3D scanning is the process of converting a physical object into a digital format, facilitating digitalisation in manufacturing.
+Using a 3D scanner, the shape and geometry of the object is collected from various angles and reconstructed, this results in a 3D model in digital format such as stl or stp file.
+The acquired 3D data can be used for:

 - First article inspection